Stunning Before & After Photos

 As with any surgical procedure, certain potential risks are present with tummy tucks.
 These include swelling, bruising, and slight pain and discomfort — all of which are normal after surgery.
 Other risks include possible numbness and infection.
 Dr. Steinberg will discuss all of this with you at your consultation appointment and answer any related questions you may have.

 In rare cases, complications such as the following may occur with tummy tuck surgery:

-As with any type of surgery, the exact cost of a tummy tuck is subject to change and depends on a variety of factors.
+As with any type of surgery, the exact tummy tuck Houston cost is subject to change and depends on a variety of factors.
 However, in general, you can expect to pay between $8,000 and $12,000 for a traditional tummy tuck procedure.

 Most of the time, tummy tucks are not covered by insurance because they are elective procedures.
 However, in some cases, this is not so.
 You can always consult with your health insurance company to find out if your tummy tuck may be covered by your plan.
 In this case, it is called a panniculectomy and only deals with the excess skin.

 As with most surgeries, some pain and discomfort after a tummy tuck is normal.
 You will also experience some bruising and swelling, which will go away with time.
 Fortunately, pain medications, compression garments, ice, and lots of rest will help diminish the pain and discomfort over time.